JvanKatwijk/eti-stuff/README.md

 "Eti-stuff" consists of three programs and is an attempt to understand the eti structure as defined in ETS 300 799.

-eti-frontend and eti-backend are based on the Qt-DAB software, with code included from dabtools to actually generate the eti frames. eti-cmdline is based on the dab-cmdline software.
+eti-frontend and eti-backend are based on the Qt-DAB software, with code included from dabtools to actually generate the eti frames. eti-cmdline is based on the dab-cmdline software and is - as the name suggests - the command line version.

 The eti-frontend and eti-cmdline programs take as input a sample stream and create an eti file, while eti-backend is interpreting the eti file.